techyugadi/picocms-docker/README.md

 i.
 Copy the 3 files : Dockerfile , pico-httpd.conf, and run-httpd.sh to your local machine.
 Then from the directory where you copied the 3 files, run :

-ii. sudo docker build -t="<your_user>/picocms" .
+ii. sudo docker build -t="your_user/picocms" .

+(Replace your_user by your user name)

 # Run

-To run the docker, issuue the follosing command :
+To run the docker, issue the follosing command :

-sudo docker run -d -p 80 <your_user>/picocms
+sudo docker run -d -p 80 your_user/picocms

+(Replace your_user by your user name)

 This will start the docker, and map a random port number on your local machine to the port 80 on which an Apache Web server instance runs inside the docker.
 To find the random port number, run :